njtierney/validateHOT/README.md

 <!-- badges: end -->

-The goal of `validateHOT` is to validate the results of your validation task (also known as holdout task) as well as a tool for simulating markets with the results of your MaxDiff, CBC, and ACBC.
+The goal of `validateHOT` is to provide a tool to validate the results of your validation task (also known as holdout task; short form **HOT**), simulating markets with the results of your MaxDiff, CBC, and ACBC, and lastly to convert the raw logit scores of your MaxDiff, CBC, and ACBC into scores that are easier to communicate.
 This package is especially relevant for the [Sawtooth Software](https://sawtoothsoftware.com/) community who would like to report their analysis in *R* for open science purposes.
 However, it also works perfectly with the great package `ChoiceModelR`(Sermas, 2022).
-Of course, this package is also useful for practitioners, who would like to run the analyses in an open source software.
+This package is extremely useful for practitioners, who would like to run the analyses in an open source software.
 The ultimate goal of these preference measurement techniques is to predict future behavior (Green & Srinivasan, 1990).
 Therefore, it is essential for both academics and